 Despite this limitation, being mentioned in major news publications still holds significant SEO and branding value.
 Brand mentions can improve search engine recognition and contribute to overall domain authority even without backlinks.
 Securing press coverage can also lead to secondary link opportunities, as smaller blogs and industry sites may pick up the story and link back to the company’s website.
 Businesses should incorporate PR-driven strategies into their Japan link building efforts to maximize visibility, even if direct links from major news sites are challenging to obtain.

 Japan’s approach to link building is fundamentally different from that of Western markets.
-The conservative nature of website owners, strict editorial guidelines, privacy laws, and unique business culture make traditional link building tactics less effective.
-Due to these challenges, foreign businesses often struggle with outreach, guest posting, and earning backlinks from Japanese websites.
+The conservative nature of website owners, strict editorial standards, privacy regulations, and deeply rooted business customs make conventional link building tactics—like mass outreach or guest posting—far less effective.
+Foreign companies often find it challenging to secure backlinks or establish domain authority using the same strategies that work elsewhere.

 One of the biggest challenges in executing successful link building campaigns in Japan is that the foundational ecosystem simply doesn't exist in the way it does in the U.S. or Europe.
 In many Western markets, there’s a clear understanding of SEO, monetization through backlinks, and even an informal economy of guest posting and sponsored content.
 In Japan, that base is either significantly underdeveloped or absent altogether.